kyma-project/test-infra/development/secrets-rotator/cloud-run/service-account-keys-cleaner/README.md

 The Cloud Run service deletes old keys for a GCP service account and updates the required secret data for all service account secrets stored in the Secret Manager.
 The service is triggered by a Cloud Scheduler job.

-1. Cloud Scheduler calls service-account-keys-cleaner service.
+1. Cloud Scheduler calls the service-account-keys-cleaner service.
-2. For each secret stored in Secret Manager service executes the following steps:
+2. For each secret stored in Secret Manager, the service executes the following steps:
     1. Checks if the value of the **type** label is set to `service-account`.
 If not, it stops running.
     2. Checks if the value of the **skip-cleanup** label is not set to `true`.
 If not, it stops running.
     3. Reads the name of the service account from the latest version of a secret.